 Swain’s Cay Lodge is ideally located to cater to anglers, non-anglers, families, and couples.
 Located on one of the nicest white sand beaches on Andros, this fantastic destination offers some different lodging options, including ocean-view suites, garden view twin rooms, and a three-bedroom apartment for larger groups and families.
 A home flat spans the water just beyond the lodge, where anglers can fish independently after a full day of guided fishing and on arrival or departure days.
 Swain’s is the ideal option for those looking for great fishing combined with amenities that non-anglers desire in a Caribbean beach vacation.

 If you want to target permit and tarpon on a different part of the Bahamas then Crooked Island is just the place.
 Currently, Yellow Dog works with one lodge appropriately named Crooked Island Lodge.
 Crooked Island is one of the least visited and most productive fisheries in the Bahamas, about as far from Florida as one can get and still be in Bahamian waters.
-The location of the island is important when you consider that weather patterns in this southern area are usually more consistent and warmer than other Bahamian islands, especially throughout the winter months.
+The location of the island is important when you consider that weather patterns in this southern area are usually more consistent and warmer than in other Bahamian islands, especially throughout the winter months.
 Guides here are always eager to get on the water and be chasing tarpon and permit on any given day.

 When to go